 This above-average growth was largely the result of a skewed supply and demand situation.
 Plenty of people were looking for homes, but supply was very limited.
-Thus, home prices rose rapidly and outpaced the national average by a good ways.
+Thus, home prices rose rapidly and outpaced the national average in a good way.

-While there is still an imbalance between supply and demand, the Portland housing market appears to be cooling down a bit in terms of home-price appreciation.
-According to the real estate information company Zillow, the median home value for Portland, Oregon rose by around 2.5% over the last year (reported in May 2018).
-That’s an average rate of growth, if you look back over the last few decades.
-This follows above-average annual gains during previous years.
+While there is still an imbalance between supply and demand, the Portland housing market appears to have cooled be cooling down a bit in terms of home-price appreciation.
+According to the real estate information company Zillow, the median home value for Portland, Oregon decreased by around 0.1% (reported in February 2020).
+That’s a big difference from how quickly prices rose between 2012 to 2018.

 So clearly we are witnessing some changes in Portland’s housing market.
 Evidently, a lopsided supply and demand picture can only boost prices so far before they begin to slow.

 Affordability has a lot to do with this.
 Over the last couple of years, a rising chorus of local officials and housing advocates have pointed to an affordable housing crisis in Portland, Oregon.
 Portland’s Metro Council even considered a bond measure for the 2018 general election to dedicate funds for the creation and preservation of up to 2,000 affordable homes in the Portland area.

 So perhaps this is a situation where the unwillingness or inability of home buyers to pay ever-rising prices is, in fact, slowing home value appreciation.

 Whatever the case, it’s clear that home prices in the Portland, Oregon housing market have slowed considerably over the last few months.
 And that’s a good thing, from a sustainability standpoint.